the buss chimulco 1

 New Choppers

-The majority of women down here have long dark thick black hair with the rare exception of a redhead.
+The majority of women down here have long dark thick black hair worn up or down.
+The rare exception is a (bottled) redhead.
 Catherine is blonde which was the reason for the women’s approach.

-She was pleasant and spoke perfect American English a rarity in town.
-After saying hello the real reason for the brief chat was to let Catherine know she was a hairdresser with 19 years experience.
+She was pleasant and spoke perfect American English, a rarity in town.
+After saying hello the real reason for the brief chat was divulged.
+It was to let Catherine know she was a hairdresser with 19 years experience.

 She moved here from California (ergo the great English) to be with family.
 Catherine took her contact info and we went on our separate ways.